moonlumen/Futurafox/README.md

 # ⚠️ WARNING
-Firefox updates break themes ***ALL THE TIME*** and it is not only Edgefox affected.
+Firefox updates break themes ***ALL THE TIME*** and it is not only Futurafox affected.
 Please see the issues tab for any fixes or existing reports on breakage!

-# Edgefox
+# Futurafox
 A userchrome for the modern era of browsers

 ![Promo image](promo-image.png)